shivangi8293/terraform-workshop/02-iac.md

 If a resource is created using IAC then manual intervention to the resource could lead to configuration drift.

 ### Error replication
-In case we introduced error while creating the first resource and used the same code for creating multiple resources then the same error would be replicated to all the resources.
+Since the initial code is developed by humans only so there is always a chance of minor error that could impact in long run.
+In this case if we used the same code for creating multiple resources then the same error would be replicated to all the resources.

 ## IAC Tools